Round barrow: Description

 At its simplest, a round barrow is a hemispherical mound of earth and/or stone raised over a burial placed in the middle.
 Beyond this there are numerous variations which may employ surrounding ditches, stone kerbs or flat berms between ditch and mound.
 Construction methods range from a single creation process of heaped material to a complex depositional sequence involving alternating layers of stone, soil and turf with timbers or wattle used to help hold the structure together.

-The center may be placed a stone chamber or cist or in a cut grave.
+In the center may be placed a stone chamber or cist or a cut grave.
 Both intact inhumations and cremations placed in vessels can be found.

 Many round barrows attract surrounding satellite burials or later ones inserted into the mound itself.
 In some cases these occur hundreds or even thousands of years after the original barrow was built and were placed by entirely different cultures.

 Numerous subtypes include the bell barrow, bowl barrow, saucer barrow and disc barrow.